Understanding Financial Aid

 What is Financial Aid?

-A college using a need-based approach compares its cost of attendance (including tuition, room and board, fees, personal expenses and books) to the expected contribution from the family.
+A college using a need-based approach compares its cost of attendance (including tuition, housing and food, fees, personal expenses and books) to the expected contribution from the family.
 If the family contribution is less than the cost of attendance, a financial need exists.
 The college then offers the applicant a financial aid package consisting of grant or scholarship, loans, and work-study in an attempt to meet the financial need of the family.

 How do I apply for financial aid at WPI?

-Find links to all of the deadlines and forms you need to complete to determine your financial aid eligibility in the list below
+Find links to all of the deadlines and forms you need to complete to determine your financial aid eligibility in the list below.

-For more information on filing the FAFSA please watch these informative videos
+For more information on filing the FAFSA, please watch these informative videos.

 First Year Financial Aid Applicants